Combining Abstract Argumentation and Machine Learning for Efficiently Analyzing Low-Level Process Event Streams: Background

-\begin{definition}[Declarative process model] A \emph{declarative process model} $W$ over the set $\A$ of activity types is a triple of the form $W=\langle StartAct, maxInst, IC \rangle$, where: \begin{itemize} \item $StartAct \subseteq \A$ is a set of starting activities (i.e., the activities that are allowed to be executed at the beginning of the process) \item $maxInst$ is a function associating each activity $a \in \A$ with a positive integer (or $\infty$, in case the information is not available) indicating the maximum number of times that a new instance of $a$ can be started within a process instance; and \item $IC$ is a set of temporal rules of the following forms: $MC: A\Rightarrow_T B_1| \dots| B_k$ (\emph{must-constraint}), $NC: A\Rightarrow_T \neg B$ (\emph{not-constraint}), $PC: A_1 | \ldots | A_k \Leftarrow_T B$ (\emph{precedence-constraint}), and $NPC: \neg~A\Leftarrow_T~B$ (\emph{negative precedence-constraint}), for some given activities $A,A_1, \ldots, A_k, B, B_1,\dots,B_k$ and time period $T \in [1..\infty]$.
-Constraint $MC$ (resp., $NC$) means that an instance $A$ must (resp., cannot) be followed by an instance of one of the activities $B_1, \dots, B_k$ (resp., of activity $B$) in $T$ steps; analogously, constraint PC (resp., $NPC$) means that every instance of $B$ must resp., must not) be preceded by an activity instance of a type $Y \in \{A_1,\ldots,A_k\}$ (resp., of type $A$) such that the number of steps between the last event of $Y$ and the first event of $B$ is at most $T$. $\Box$ \end{itemize} \end{definition} In Example \ref{ex:example}, one could use behavioral constraints of some of the forms described above to model known behaviors like that $A_2$ is always preceded by $A_1$ immediately; if also knowing that $A_1$ must start with \emph{Blood sample taken} and end with \emph{Blood pressure measurement}, this allows for discarding interpretations like $I_1$.
+\begin{definition}[Declarative process model] A \emph{declarative process model} $W$ over the set $\A$ of activity types is a triple of the form $W=\langle StartAct, maxInst, IC \rangle$, where: \begin{itemize} \item $StartAct \subseteq \A$ is a set of starting activities (i.e., the activities that are allowed to be executed at the beginning of the process) \item $maxInst$ is a function associating each activity $a \in \A$ with a positive integer (or $\infty$, in case the information is not available) indicating the maximum number of times that a new instance of $a$ can be started within a process instance; and \item $IC$ is a set of temporal rules of the following forms: $MC: A\Rightarrow_T B_1| \dots| B_k$ (\emph{must-constraint}), $NC: A\Rightarrow_T \neg B$ (\emph{not-constraint}), $PC: A | \ldots | A_k \Leftarrow_T B$ (\emph{precedence-constraint}), and $NPC: \neg~A\Leftarrow_T~B$ (\emph{negative precedence-constraint}), for some given activities $A,A_1, \ldots, A_k, B, B_1,\dots,B_k$ and time period $T \in [1..\infty]$.
+Constraint $MC$ (resp., $NC$) means that an instance $A$ must (resp., cannot) be followed by an instance of one of the activities $B_1, \dots, B_k$ (resp., of activity $B$) in $T$ steps; analogously, constraint PC (resp., $NPC$) means that every instance of $B$ must resp., must not) be preceded by an activity instance of a type $Y \in \{A_1,\ldots,A_k\}$ (resp., of type $A$) such that the number of steps between the last event of $Y$ and the first event of $B$ is at most $T-1$. $\Box$ \end{itemize} \end{definition}